Information détaillée concernant le cours

 | Intervenant-e-s | Guy Walker |

 | Description | 1.
 Purpose This training course will help doctoral candidates identify the rhetorical ('move') structure and address grammar (e.g., appropriate tense use and complex structures) related to various parts of an academic article.
 There will also be further work on paragraph development using topic sentences.
 2. Target group The workshop is designed for doctoral candidates who are not native English speakers.
 Please review carefully the information below before you request registration.
 3. Learning objectives The main aim of the course is to support the further development of the individual writer's skill, confidence, and effectiveness when writing texts necessary to complete a doctoral program.
-By the end of the course, participants should be able to: - identify the rhetorical ('move') structure used in specific sections of a research paper,- address grammar (e.g., tense use and complex structures) related to various parts of an academic article, 4.
-Training content The course will focus on language issues related to the Introduction, Methods, Results, Discussion, and Conclusion sections of a conventional research paper.
+By the end of the course, participants should be able to: - identify the rhetorical ('move') structure used in specific sections of a research paper,- address grammar (e.g., tense use and complex structures) related to various parts of an academic article, - continue to form 'language friendships' with other CUSO students in order to improve their writing through reciprocal feedback.
+4. Training content The course will focus on language issues related to the Introduction, Methods, Results, Discussion, and Conclusion sections of a conventional research paper.
 It will also explore the possibilities and dangers of assistance by AI tools.
-5. Preparation for the training Participants will also select what they consider to be a typical article' (in English) in their specific field of research.
-It should be an article from a high-impact international journal and the type of study should ideally be similar to their own.
-Work will be required one week prior to the workshop date.
-Participants are asked to bring their own copy of their writing sample and model article to the workshop.
-The model article will be used as a source of stylistic and linguistic information during the workshop.
+5. Preparation for the training The instructor would like to review each participant's writing prior to the workshop.
+Participants need to provide a summary (maximum 300 words) in formal English defending their choice of research topic (i.e., explaining what makes it interesting and important).
+IMPORTANT: the principal aim of this preparatory work is to provide your instructor with a snapshot of your current level of written English, which will enable him to tailor the course to the specific needs of the group.
+Therefore, DO NOT use AI tools when writing your summary, unless it is to correct basic grammar and spelling.

 |